 If you’re new to essential oils, there are two things you should know.
 First, essential oils are affordable, versatile and easy to use.
 Second, you won’t get the most out of them if you don’t know how to use them properly.

 To tap into the full potential of essential oils and apply them safely, you need to pair these oils with the perfect carrier oil.
 Carrier oils work together with essential oils to highlight their best therapeutic properties.
 But, is coconut oil a carrier oil?
-Yes, of all the carrier oils, coconut oil is one of the best options out there (olive oil is another commonly used carrier oil).
+Yes, of all the carrier oils, coconut oil is one of the best options available (olive oil is another commonly used carrier oil).

-Coconut oil is pretty close to being the perfect ingredient to blend with essential oils, the all-natural combination goes together like peanut butter and jelly.
+Coconut oil is pretty close to the perfect ingredient to blend with essential oils; the all-natural combination goes together like peanut butter and jelly.
 They tend to bring out the best in one another.

-Here’s your four-step guide on how to dilute essential oils with coconut oil, which oils are best for you, plus our favorite tips on how to use the nourishing blend.
+Here’s your four-step guide on how to dilute essential oils with coconut oil and which oils are best for you, plus our favorite tips on how to use the nourishing blend.

 What Is a Carrier Oil?

 A carrier oil is an oil that is used to dilute essential oils prior to application.
 They’re normally made from vegetables, nuts or seeds and are great to add to your self-care routine, because they help nourish and moisturize your skin and hair.

 It’s important to dilute essential oils with a carrier oil when you’re going to apply them topically, because essential oils are extremely potent and can irritate your skin or cause an allergic reaction.
-When you don’t properly dilute these potent oils, you’re also at risk of developing systemic toxicity such as hepatotoxicity and neurotoxicity.
+When you don’t properly dilute these strong oils, you’re also at risk of developing systemic toxicity issues like hepatotoxicity and neurotoxicity.
 Carrier oils aren’t crucial if you’re diffusing essential oils, but they’re still recommended.